Early flying machines: The Wright brothers

 Wright glider, coordinated turn using wing-warping and rudder, 1902.

 The Wrights solved both the control and power problems that confronted aeronautical pioneers.
 They invented roll control using wing warping and combined roll with simultaneous yaw control using a steerable rear rudder.
 Although wing-warping as a means of roll control was used only briefly during the early history of aviation, the innovation of combining roll and yaw control was a fundamental advance in flight control.
 For pitch control, the Wrights used a forward elevator (canard), another design element that later became outmoded.

 The Wrights made rigorous wind-tunnel tests of airfoils and flight tests of full-size gliders.
 They not only built a working powered aircraft, the Wright Flyer, but also significantly advanced the science of aeronautical engineering.

 They concentrated on the controllability of unpowered aircraft before attempting to fly a powered design.
 From 1900 to 1902, they built and flew a series of three gliders.
 The first two were much less efficient than the Wrights expected, based on experiments and writings of their 19th-century predecessors.
 Their 1900 glider had only about half the lift they anticipated, and the 1901 glider performed even more poorly, until makeshift modifications made it serviceable.

 Seeking answers, the Wrights constructed their own wind tunnel and equipped it with a sophisticated measuring device to calculate lift and drag of 200 different model-size wing designs they created.
 As a result, the Wrights corrected earlier mistakes in calculations of lift and drag and used this knowledge to construct their 1902 glider, third in the series.
 It became the first manned, heavier-than-air flying machine that was mechanically controllable in all three axes: pitch, roll and yaw.
 Its pioneering design also included wings with a higher aspect ratio than the previous gliders.
 The brothers successfully flew the 1902 glider hundreds of times, and it performed far better than their earlier two versions.

 To obtain adequate power for their engine-driven Flyer, the Wrights designed and built a low-powered internal combustion engine.
 Using their wind tunnel data, they designed and carved wooden propellers that were more efficient than any before, enabling them to gain adequate performance from their low engine power.
-The Flyer's design was also influenced by the desire of the Wrights to teach themselves to fly safely without unreasonable risk to life and limb, and to make crashes survivable.
+The Flyers design was also influenced by the desire of the Wrights to teach themselves to fly safely without unreasonable risk to life and limb, and to make crashes survivable.
 The limited engine power resulted in low flying speeds and the need to take off into a headwind.